 The world of work depends heavily on effective HFE to ensure health, safety, and sustainability of workers and organizations.
 Work today comprises a wider disparity in work situations than ever before, and HFE professionals must address issues that range from physiological threats such as musculoskeletal disorders or injuries from physical work, especially in IDCs, to cognitive and psychological threats stemming from new information technology, robotics, artificial intelligence, and digitalization.
 Multiple types of work arrangements including the informal and 'gig' economy may interfere with the management and regulation of HFE issues at the organizational level and leave workers with no protections or HFE provisions for safety and well-being.
-Technological advances such as new information and communication technology, robotics, artificial intelligence, and digitalization have resulted in tasks being increasingly automated or robotized, often with little attention to the impact of changed job requirements on stress, workload, and worker sustainability - all of which are HFE concerns.
+Technological advances such as new information and communication technology, robotics, artificial intelligence, on the impact of changed job requirements on stress, workload, and worker sustainability - all of which are HFE concerns.
 These HFE challenges must be met in order to ensure sustainable workers and work systems.